-I discuss this goal as well as the many financial ramblings.
-Investing was one of the many topics, it’s like the steroids of early retirement.
+We discuss this goal as well as many financial ramblings.
+Investing was one of the many topics because it’s like steroids for early retirement.
 No prescription required!

-Mr. BuLL loves numbers and logic, this translated into quickly learning the concepts of the stock market and investing.
+Mr. BuLL loves numbers and logic, this translated into quickly learning cumbersome concepts like the stock market and investing.
 What began as a slow sharing of words grew until it became a love language.